parallelchain-io/hotstuff_rs/Specification.md

                     network.broadcast(proposal);
                 },

                 // 4.2.2.
-If the phase of the highest QC is Prepare, Precommit, or Commit, create a new Nudge and broadcast it.
+If the phase of the highest PC is Prepare, Precommit, or Commit, create a new Nudge and broadcast it.
                 Phase::Prepare | Phase::Precommit | Phase::Commit => {
                     let nudge = Nudge {
                         chain_id,
                         view,
-                        justify: block_tree.highest_qc(),
+                        justify: block_tree.highest_pc(),
                     }

                     network.broadcast(nudge);